 You won’t regret it and who knows, maybe a breeder in your area can get you out the door for much less money upfront.

-What’s your experience with owning a chinchilla?
+What’s your experience with owning a chinchilla and how much did it cost you?

 How much did you pay and how much does your chinchilla cost you every month?